Congressman Jamie Raskin diagnosed with lymphoma, expects to continue working - NewsBreak

 Congressman Jamie Raskin diagnosed with lymphoma, expects to continue working

-In a statement addressed to the people of Maryland's 8th District , Congressman Jamie Raskin announced that he has been diagnosed with Diffuse Large B Cell Lymphoma.
+In a statement addressed to the people of Maryland's 8th District, congressman Jamie Raskin announced that he's been diagnosed with Diffuse Large B Cell Lymphoma.

 His full statement can be found below: